yunimoo/elichika/docs/design/types.md

 Gamedata types are defined in the package `gamedata` along with their loaders.

 ## Userdata types
 Userdata types are types used to store users' data (progress).
-These type should be made from Client types and Gamedata types.
+These type should be made from `client` types.
 The general rule is as follow:

+- Userdata types should generally be an UserIdWrapper on top of the relevant User.. types of the client.
-- Userdata types should have the prefix User and then the name of the relevant Client/Gamedata types.
+- If no relevant client type exist, but we still need to store the infomation, then we should follow the naming of the relevant places the information is used.
-- Userdata types should follow the Client/Gamedata type naming.
-- Userdata types should contain the field UserId, of type `int`.
 - Userdata types should not merge multiple data into the same table, even if that is possible:

   - For example, the table for `UserStatus` should not have any other info in it, even though we can store more info.
   - Or the, table for `UserMember` should only store the general, member info not things like how many card are owned.
-- Userdata types should not store an information multiple times:
+- Userdata types should not store derivative/aggregated infomation, unless it's based on a `client` type:

-  - If a variable is used in multiple context, choose a single context to store it in, or store it in an entirely separate thing.
-  - Aggregated data is allowed, but must be modified accordingly.
+  - We should calculate aggregated/derivative data from userdata and cache them instead of keeping a copy and modifying them everytime the userdata change, because it should be less work and easier that way.

-Userdata types are defined in the package `userdata` along with their loaders.
+Userdata types are defined in the package `userdata/database`.

 ## Handling types
 Handling types are types defined and used by handlers.
 These types can generally be just about anything.
 The naming convention should apply, and the handler should keep only the relevant types to itself.
 If a type is used a lot, it should be placed in the common utilities package instead of copied / replicated.